-Architects have to apply a correct balance between tradition and modernity, as they respond to a society but play a role in its progress, contributing to welfare.
-Architects are adventurers, as design is one of the greatest adventures of life.
-You simply set out without knowing where your journey will take you to.
-This is the process, as important and intensive as the end result.
+Architects have to find the correct balance between tradition and modernity since they work for the current society but with a visionary character, contributing to the welfare of all.
+Architects are adventurers, as design is one of the greatest adventures that can be undertaken in life.
+They set out without knowing where their journey will take them.

-Architects must practice with precision, as they have to please society, clients and users.
-They have to manage expectations, both functional and aesthetic.
-They have to deliver quality, both artistic and technical.
+Architects must practice with precision, as they have to satisfy the needs of society, its clients and the users.
+They have to be up to the requirements, both functional and aesthetic.
+They have to develop quality products, both artistically and technically.